amit08255/slack-msg-webhook/README.md

   <h3 align="center">Slack Devbot</h3>

   <p align="center">
     This is simple NodeJS app designed in NodeJS and Vercel which allows you to send message directly from slack using webhook.
-This app can be used with libraries like - [https://github.com/amit08255/error-tracer](https://github.com/amit08255/error-tracer) to send error log directly from your NodeJS app to slack.
+This app can be used with libraries like - [Javascript Error Tracker](https://github.com/amit08255/error-tracer) to send error log directly from your NodeJS app to slack.
     <br />
   </p>
 </p>